Phoenix Central Park: Small industry and the influence of war

-In 1938 the terrace was acquired by John Henry McEvoy, a boot manufacturer, who had established Fostar's Shoe Factory at the corner of O’Connor and Balfour Streets in 1929.
-Reputedly the largest shoe manufacturer in Australia, Fostar's used its own airplane for interstate distribution and in 1941-42 won a government contract to produce army boots.
+In 1938 the terrace was acquired by John Henry McEvoy, a boot manufacturer, who had established Fostar's Shoe Factory at the corner of O'Connor and Balfour Streets in 1929.
+Reputedly the largest shoe manufacturer in Australia, Fostar's used its own airplane for interstate distribution and in 1941–42 won a government contract to produce army boots.
 The National Emergency Act of 1941 required certain military-related companies to provide ‘an air raid shelter, amenities, equipment and training among other protective measures in the event of an air raid’, and the site was put to this purpose.
 The old houses were demolished and the new building constructed in 1942, providing a ground floor collection area, including a canteen, and a basement shelter capable of sheltering Fostar's 800 employees.
 Despite legal controversies over its army contract and McEvoy's death in 1945 the company continued to prosper into the 1950s.
 The building was acquired by HM Property Development Co.
 Pty Ltd in 1968 and, following modification, tenanted by a martial arts academy, a dance studio and a gymnasium.
 In 2013 the building was extensively damaged by fire.

 Performing arts venue and gallery

 In 2014, construction began on a performing arts venue and gallery on the damaged site.
-The project was a collaboration between John Wardle Architects (gallery) and Durbach Block Jaggers (performance space), commissioned by Judith Neilson AM.
+The project was a collaboration between John Wardle Architects (gallery) and Durbach Block Jaggers (performance space), commissioned by Judith Neilson.
 The building was completed in 2019.

 The performing arts venue has been open to the public since 2022, with Beau Neilson serving as its creative director and executive producer.
 The venue is philanthropically funded by Judith, and is a registered charity.
 Performances at the venue are free, with tickets allocated through a ballot system.
 Notable performances at the venue include Courtney Barnett, Sampa The Great, Genesis Owusu, Alexis Taylor, Mike Nock, DOMi & JD BECK, Gordi, Astrid Sonne, Lydia Lunch, Kelly Lee Owens, Nabihah Iqbal, Clark, Tim Hecker, serpentwithfeet, Actress and John Carroll Kirby.

+The venue has also presented original commissions, including the world premiere of Mountain (November 2023), a contemporary dance and live music work by Clark and choreographer Melanie Lane, featuring the Canberra Symphony Orchestra Chamber Ensemble and costumes by Akira Isogawa.